Battle of the Saintes: Impact on peace negotiations

 Following the Franco-American victory at Yorktown six months earlier and the change of government in England, peace negotiations in Paris had begun among Britain, the American colonies, France, and Spain in early 1782.
 The battle had a significant effect on those talks when news arrived of its outcome in June.
 The result of the Battle of the Saintes transferred the strategic initiative to the British, whose dominance at sea was reasserted.
 News of the defeat reached the Americans, who soon realised they were unlikely to have much French support in the future.
 American General Nathanael Greene had high hopes of French assistance in the recapture of Charleston, but the defeat led to its abandonment.

 No longer humbled, the British stiffened their resolve: they objected to American claims on the Newfoundland fisheries and Canada.
 As a result, the American negotiators led by John Jay became more amenable.
 Not only did they drop their minimum demands and insist on the single precondition of recognition of their independence, they also put forward America's abandonment of its commitment to make no separate peace treaty without the French.
 The victory at the Saintes thus signaled a collapse in the Franco-American alliance.
 Despite this the battle did not affect the overall outcome of the American Revolution.

 De Castries urged Spain to join the French to send another armada against the British West Indies.
 On the theory of this victory, it would win bargaining power to force Britain's acceptance of American independence.
-Vergennes, however, was desperate for peace, and time was running out: France was approaching the limits of its ability to borrow money.
+Vergennes, however, was desperate for peace, and time was running out.
+France was approaching the limits of its ability to borrow money, foreshadowing the French Revolution.

 France had also promised not to make peace with Britain until Spain had achieved its principal goal of conquering Gibraltar.
 By October this attempt had been defeated: a huge Spanish attempt in September was repelled with heavy losses, following which Richard Howe, with a large naval convoy, then relieved the garrison.
 As a result, Vergennes demanded that Spain give up its claim on Gibraltar to make peace, to which the Spanish acquiesced.

 The Comte de Grasse, who was a high-profile prisoner in Britain, was used to exchange messages of peace between Great Britain and France.
 A preliminary peace treaty between Great Britain and the United States was signed on 30 November 1782.
 Thus, with the Americans split from their allies, peace was signed with France and Spain in January 1783.
 Initial articles of peace were signed in July, following by a full treaty in September 1783.
 Owing to their military successes in 1782, the peace treaties that brought the war to an end were less disadvantageous for Britain than had been anticipated.